 Natural Diaper Rash Prevention Tip 4: Protect with a Barrier Product

 By following these suggestions, you should know how to prevent a diaper rash and would be able to prevent most diaper rashes.
 That isn't to say that your baby will never get a diaper rash, but they will be less frequent if you keep their bottom clean, dry, and protected.
 Should your baby get a diaper rash, we recommend you continue to take the steps above.
-One of the main benefits of NOLEO's Diaper Cleanser & Moisturizer is rash prevention, but it's also a gentle and safe way to cleanse your baby's diaper area if a mild rash occurs.
+One of the main benefits of NOLEO's 3-in-1 Diaper Care is rash prevention, but it's also a gentle and safe way to cleanse your baby's diaper area if a mild rash occurs.
 It's dermatologically tested under pediatrician control.
 It's not a petroleum for diaper rash or an ointment.
 It's made of only 5 worry-free ingredients coming straight from nature.
 Try it today and say goodbye to chemical-laden baby wipes, baby lotion, or conventional messy diaper rash creams.

 Share your tried and true tip for preventing diaper rash naturally in the comments!